keithaumiller/unicorninvesting/.github/instructions/unicorninvesting.instructions.md

 **Debugging tip:** Use `http://localhost/...` in terminal (not external GitHub Codespace URLs).

 ## 🏗️ **ENFORCED DIRECTORY STRUCTURE**

+all testing and validation  code is to be located in the /workspaces/unicorninvesting/tests/ directory equivalent of whatever code it is testing or validating

+do not create validation or testing directories outside of the tests directory

 ### **❌ CRITICAL: DO NOT CREATE THESE DIRECTORIES**
 - **❌ `/portfolios/`** - Use `/BackendPython/unicorn/4_portfolios/Myportolio/` instead